Modularising Verification Of Durable Opacity: A Modular Proof Technique

+In KIV, the abstract code ``\texttt{for} $\forall$ {\tt (addr, val)} $\in wrSet$'' is realised as a while loop, that iterates over the write set.
+Translating to steps of an IOA, this gives the steps shown in \reffig{fig:CDT}.
+The first action $W1$ is the loop test, that checks whether $wrSet$ is empty.
+In case it is not, an $addr$ is chosen in step $W2$, and the four instructions of the loop body above are executed as steps $W3$ to $W6$.
+Flushing moves $vmem(addr)$ to $pmem(addr)$. $addr$ is then removed from $wrSet$ in step $W7$ which jumps back to the loop test.
+When $wrSet$ is empty, the loop is left and step $W8$ resets the persistent log.
+In addition to the program steps the IO automaton for \CM includes a ${\tt flush}(l)$ step (with an internal action) that models flushing a memory location $l$ that is possible at any time.

-For a lazy STM implementation like \NOREC committing the write set is the only place in the code which writes to memory, so the implementation changes updating $mem$ to updating both $vmem$ and $pmem$.
-Committing part of the write set followed by a crash is the only place in the code where a crash would result in a memory state, which is not a snapshot of the successfully completed transactions.
-Since a crash during the commit implies that the transaction is considered to be aborted, the memory updates that have been done by partially committing the write set must be reverted.
-To make this possible, we keep a persistent $log$ that stores old values for those locations of the write set that have already been committed.
-On a crash, the log is used to undo the partial commit\footnote{In the automaton, the recovery executes $vmem := pmem \oplus log$, the KIV specification uses a recovery program that writes each log entry separately in a loop.}.
-When the write set has been fully committed, the log is cleared, and clearing the log becomes the linearization point of the implementation of commit.
+On a crash, the log is used to undo the partial commit\footnote{In the IOA, the recovery executes $vmem := pmem \oplus plog$; the KIV specification uses a recovery program that writes each log entry separately in a loop.}.
+When the write set has been fully committed, the log is cleared, and clearing the log at $W8$ becomes the linearization point of the implementation of commit.
 After this point the transaction has successfully committed.